chatinsights-io/plugins/wordpress/README.md

-# WP ChatInsights Widget - WordPress Plugin
+# ChatInsights Widget - WordPress Plugin

 Embed the ChatInsights.io widget into your WordPress site for a seamless integration.